mil06/gcp-mdp-demo/README.md

 20. We can see above our python web service has been successfully started.
 Now we can publish a message using Postman.
 For those who are new to Postman, Postman is a Rest client that helps make GET and POST calls.
 We can use this to make a POST call through our publisher web service.

-We'll want to make sure the url is in the proper format `localhost:8080/publish/slalom-gcp-demo/topic-sc-demo` /publish is our webservice name slalom-gcp-demo is our GCP project name topic-sc-demo is our Pub/Sub Topic name
+We'll want to make sure the url is in the proper format `localhost:8080/publish/slalom-gcp-demo/topic-sc-demo`.
+- /publish is our webservice name.
+- slalom-gcp-demo is our GCP project name.
+- topic-sc-demo is our Pub/Sub Topic name.

 ![GCP Local Postman Publish SS](documents/gcp%20ss/GCP%20Postman%20Publish%20SS.png)